16-Bit-Dog/macro/README.md

 Feature request: just ask for it as a github issue and I will answer the question and implement the feature; not that people would care about my program too much

+oh yeah, the program is in the repository (it's the exe)